youcan-shop/coding-challenges/Data Engineer/Intern data enginer.md

 ## How to participate
 1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before you start.
-2. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@youcan.shop** with the object **Coding Challenge Data Engineer application by FirstName LastName**, and cc **team-data@youcan.shop**, it'll be considered as the time your started working on the challenge.
+2. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@youcan.shop** with the object **Coding Challenge Data Engineer application by FirstName LastName**, and cc **lmouad@youcan.shop**, it'll be considered as the time your started working on the challenge.
 3. Once you're done with the test, reply again by email to notify us you're done with it.